16 April 2020

 What is a virtual assessment centre?

-A virtual assessment centre is a way for employers to assess applicants through a series of tasks.
-And if you hadn’t already worked it out, the ‘virtual’ part means the entire assessment is ran online.
+An online assessment centre is a way for employers to assess a group of applicants through a series of tasks.
+Most often, it’s the final stage of a recruitment process…And if you hadn’t already worked it out, the ‘virtual’ part means the entire assessment is run online.

 Before the day